justin-roche/serenade-mode/README.md

 Serenade mode is a minor mode allowing voice-based [structure editing](https://en.wikipedia.org/wiki/Structure_editor) and control of Emacs through integration of [Serenade](http://www.serenade.ai).
 Serenade-mode features:

-- Voice-command mapping using Elisp
+- speech-command mapping using Elisp
 - Configurable speech maps for global, major, and minor modes
 - Helm and Helm-M-x integration to aid in discoverability of commands
 - Basic Yasnippet integration